First Hundred Years' War: Warfare

-The conflict occurred during a period when the majority of warfare was characterized by sieges, siege assaults, siege reliefs, raids, and skirmishes.
+The conflict occurred during a period when the majority of warfare was characterised by sieges, siege assaults, siege reliefs, raids, and skirmishes.
 This was largely due to two factors: the feudal structure of both kingdoms which hindered the formation of professional standing armies, and the defensive advantage provided by the widespread presence of castles.
-Consequently, warfare was more localized in nature and large pitched battles were relatively rare due to their typically decisive outcomes.
+Consequently, warfare was more localised in nature and large pitched battles were relatively rare due to their typically decisive outcomes.
 This is best observed in the Vexin, where much of the early fighting took place, resulting in the construction of a dense network of castles on both sides, including the famous Château Gaillard.
 However, this did not lessen the brutality or the death toll.
 In fact, this style of conflict spread the burden of war across a broader spectrum of society, impacting people of various statuses.

 While soldiers were often drawn from more distant regions, most combat involved the immediate stakeholders—local nobility and populace alike.
 As the Plantagenets lost territory on the continent, their ability to wage war became increasingly strained.
 They had to rely on hired mercenaries for deeper offensive campaigns into France.
-This is all in contrast to the later "second" Hundred Years' War, during which the infantry revolution gained momentum, allowing for pitched battles to become more common, and the growing use of gunpowder began to undermine the strategic importance of castles.
+This is all in contrast to the later 'second' Hundred Years' War, during which the infantry revolution gained momentum, allowing for pitched battles to become more common, and the growing use of gunpowder began to undermine the strategic importance of castles.

 Significance

 The significance of the conflict is often viewed in the context of the later Hundred Years' War, which spanned from 1337 to 1453.
 Ironically, the intermarriages between the two dynasties—resulting from various peace settlements from the conflict—played a direct role in the Plantagenets' dynastic claim to the French throne, ultimately triggering the more famous Hundred Years' War.
 The French invasion of England in 1216 also played a significant role in the rise of English nationalism, reinforcing a collective identity that distinguished the English from their French adversaries.
-The enduring fear of another French invasion in the 14th century further galvanized the lower classes, prompting widespread military preparedness, particularly in the use of the longbow, as a means of defending the realm.
+The enduring fear of another French invasion in the 14th century further galvanised the lower classes, prompting widespread military preparedness, particularly in the use of the longbow, as a means of defending the realm.

 After the Plantagenet claims to western France ended with the Treaty of Paris in 1259, the English kings, in regards to their few remaining possessions on the continent, would remain vassals to the French kings and would become more English in nature.
 The Capetians were also able to consolidate their power, making the kingdom of France the wealthiest and most powerful state in medieval Western Europe.